Managing Cookies and Sessions in Python Web Scraping

 print(f"Login Failed: {login_response.status_code}")

-While automatic cookie handling covers 90% of use cases, some platforms require explicit cookie manipulation.
-This is particularly common when dealing with complex authentication flows, third-party tracking scripts, or sites that split session tokens across multiple cookies with strict domain and path restrictions.
-By accessing the session.cookies dictionary, developers can extract specific values, modify expiration parameters, or inject pre-generated tokens directly into the request pipeline.
+Some platforms require explicit cookie manipulation — particularly when dealing with complex authentication flows, third-party tracking scripts, or sites that split session tokens across multiple cookies with strict domain and path restrictions.
+Access the session.cookies dictionary to extract specific values, modify expiration parameters, or inject pre-generated tokens.

-This approach is highly effective when bypassing initial login screens or replicating specific browser fingerprinting behaviors.
-However, always store sensitive tokens in environment variables rather than hardcoding them, and avoid injecting malformed cookies that could trigger security alerts on the server side.
+Store sensitive tokens in environment variables rather than hardcoding them, and avoid injecting malformed cookies that could trigger security alerts on the server.

 import requests